johnmutua783/HealthCare_Data_Analysis-/README.md

 The goal is to move beyond descriptive statistics and provide management-oriented insights that can support areas such as cost monitoring, resource planning, readmission review, and patient experience improvement.

-> **Note:** The dataset is highly structured and contains synthetic-style patterns.
-Findings should be interpreted as patterns within the dataset rather than causal clinical conclusions.

 ---

 ## Business Problem